 Posted By nkmcadmin On April 4, 2011 @ 1:13 pm In | Comments Disabled

-The Primary School curriculum is culturally-rich and values-based.
+The Early Childhood curriculum is culturally-rich and values-based.
 This stimulating and developmentally appropriate curriculum includes:

 Important developmental goals during these formative years include the ability to:

 As children get older and move into the elementary years, the establishment of these skills lays the foundation for more complex learning processes.
-Children in Primary School are encouraged to become independent learners in a highly structured but beautiful environment, where “freedom within limits” is the philosophy of engagement.
+Children in the Early Childhood Program are encouraged to become independent learners in a highly structured but beautiful environment, where “freedom within limits” is the philosophy of engagement.
 Children are encouraged to have hands-on experiences, to move about freely within the classroom, to choose from any area of the curriculum that interests them, and to spend extended periods of time working in their areas of interest.

-The mixed-age grouping of Primary School enables children to develop exceptional social skills including leadership, empathy, conflict-resolution and manners.
+The mixed-age grouping of the Early Childhood Program enables children to develop exceptional social skills including leadership, empathy, conflict-resolution and manners.